-Note: The Mesa Top Loop Road will be closed for road construction starting in July 2022.
+Note: The Mesa Top Loop Road will be closed for road construction from April 10 through May of 2023.

 The 6-mile (10 km) Mesa Top Loop takes you through 700 years of Ancestral Pueblo history.
 From remains of early pithouses and masonry villages to multi-storied cliff dwellings, archeological sites along this loop show how early Pueblo architecture evolved.
 Archeology and Pueblo oral histories shed light on what life may have been like for people who lived, worked, and raised families here for generations.

 Along the road, you’ll find short, easily-accessible paved trails to view twelve archeological sites.
 Short trails along the Mesa Top Loop lead to surface sites such as pithouses and pueblos; overlooks of cliff dwellings tucked into alcoves; and viewpoints where you can enjoy the beauty of the landscape that was home to generations of Ancestral Pueblo people.

 Highlights include Square Tower House Overlook, and views of Cliff Palace from Sun Point View and Sun Temple.
 The Mesa Top Loop Road is open daily, 8:00 am to sunset.

 For an even more indepth look into the lives of the Ancestral Pueblo people, we highly suggest you download the audio tour, A Pueblo Perpective on Mesa Verde, and listen along in your car as you drive the Mesa Top Loop, or on your phone as you explore the ten stops along the way.

 Moderate.
 A six-mile (10 km) loop road with a series of short trails to excavated archeological sites and spectacular cross-canyon views.
 You will find designated parking and restrooms mid-way along the road.
 Trail guide available.